openservicemesh/osm/DESIGN.md

 This kind of certificate is different than the service certificate and is used exclusively for proxy-to-control-plane mTLS communication.
 Each Envoy proxy will be bootstrapped with a proxy certificate, which will be used for the xDS mTLS communication.
 This kind of certificate is different than the one issued for service-to-service mTLS communication.
-SMC declares a type `ProxyCertificate` for these certificates.
+OSM declares a type `ProxyCertificate` for these certificates.
 We refer to these certificates as `ProxyCertificate` in the [interfaces](#interfaces) declarations section of this document.
 This certificate's Common Name leverages the DNS-1123 standard with the following format: `<proxy-UUID>.<service-name>.<service-namespace>`.
 The chosen format allows us to uniquely identify the connected proxy (`proxy-UUID`) and the namespaced service, which this proxy belongs to (`service-name.service-namespace`).